abedelaziz-kharobi/leetcode-75/README.md

-# leetcode-75
+# leetcode-75 Solution in JS

-solving blind 75 in LeetCode
+This repo solved .[LeetCode 75].(https://leetcode.com/studyplan/leetcode-75/). using Javascript.